Here’s a question I get all the time: “Do I need to stop drinking to get in shape?”

 What I am saying is that being on some sort of transformation plan, or a coaching program, or trying to change your body doesn’t mean you can’t indulge at all.

-You can’t pound beers after work every day, but if you’re on a date and want to enjoy a glass of wine, go for it.
+You can’t pound beers after work every day, but if you’re on a date and want to enjoy a glass of wine (I prefer whiskey but whatever), go for it.

 This is what I tell all of my clients.
 And how I teach them to work things into their daily lives, whether it’s drinking or donuts.